Fiverr: How to Use it and Make Money With it

 Note: I may earn money or products from the companies, products, or links mentioned in this post.

 Have you heard of Fiverr yet?
 It’s an amazing website where you can buy or sell services for $5.00!
 I had heard a lot of bloggers talking about it and recommending it for services, but I was nervous about using it when it sounded so cheap.
-How much quality work was I going to get for only $5.00?
-Once I started selling services on it I understood it better and have now bought services on there as well.
+How much quality work was I really going to get for only $5.00?
+Once I started selling services on it I understood it better and now purchase services on there as well.

 Here is a better definition of what Fiverr is all about: